 Anyway, the reason I tell this story is that after Yoda had his first set of 4 stitches – I suffered from some mom guilt.
-However I felt remarkably encouraged and relieved when a friend helpfully informed me that 3 out of her 4 kids had stitches before the age of six.
+However, I felt remarkably encouraged and relieved when a friend helpfully informed me that 3 out of her 4 kids had stitches before the age of six.
 It turns out that minor trips to the ER aren’t that unusual.

 Although maybe it is just the type of parenting circles I am drawn to?!

 Looking back on our 5 ER trips, there is only one that I could have realistically prevented.
-Minor accidents happen fairly frequently and probably more so with kids who spend more time outdoors or participate in sport.
+Minor accidents happen fairly frequently and probably more so with kids who spend more time outdoors or participate in sports.

 And as I watch my children grow older and observe the dumb/dangerous ideas they